 Another situation where external access may be required is when the package author has used npm shrinkwrap to store the resolved URL in a package npm-shrinkwrap.json file and then published this package to the remote registry.
 When the npm client encounters the resolved field, it tries to contact that URL to download packages, instead of the configured registry in your .npmrc file.
-If one chooses to bypass the shrinkwrap file, then they might also lose the specific dependency versions that the package depends on.
+If one chooses to bypass the shrinkwrap file, then one might also lose the specific dependency versions that the package depends on.

-These problems are created by the authors of npm shrinkwrap and npm client, or well meaning package authors.
+These problems are created by the authors of npm shrinkwrap and npm client, or well-meaning package authors.
 Sonatype has filed and commented on several issues with the official npm maintainers about these problems, yet the issues remain despite the support of many community members.

-In summary, the design decisions of the npm repository format authors complicate the adoption of private registries like Nexus.
+In summary, the design decisions of the npm repository format authors complicate the adoption of private registries like Nexus Repository.
 We believe that a repository client should have full control of where packages come from, and that a repository format should instead focus on providing a unique identifier to a component that is source URL independent.

-Users of npm client are invited to comment on existing issues, or file new issues with npm, if you have an opinion about the design decisions leading to the mentioned problems.
+Users of npm client are invited to comment on existing issues or file new issues with npm, if you have an opinion about the design decisions leading to the mentioned problems.

 The publishers of the npmjs blog have posted an article on dealing with problematic dependencies.
 Please refer to that article for their latest guidance on working around these common problems.

 The following advice has been reported to work for some: